The Citizen Initiative App

 - Legal Analysis Team - To address the volume and quality of submissions, Mudamos’s creators have designed a volunteer lawyer program.
 Since January 2018, ITS Rio uses crowdsourcing to engage young lawyers to assist in the analysis of the proposals.
 The Mudamos volunteer legal team performs a legal analysis to verify whether the draft bill has all the constitutional requirements to be framed as a citizens' initiative bill.
 If it has all the constitutional requirements, the bill is uploaded on the platform and it is published for signature gathering immediately.
 If it has not, the bill’s author receives a feedback report based on the analysis recommending changes or explaining why the proposal cannot be accepted as a citizens' initiative bill.

-- Virada Legislativa Events - To foster lawmaking literacy and help citizens to create their own draft bills, Mudamos organizes Virada Legislativa (legal draft-a-thons).
+- Virada Legislativa Events - To foster lawmaking literacy and help citizens to create their own draft bills, ITS organizes Virada Legislativa.
 The Virada Legislativa is a one-day in-person event to develop draft bills collectively -- a draft-a-thon -- addressing a single issue and within a timeframe.

 What are the outcomes?